-Forex trading – this article is basically written to teach you the basics of the Forex market and Forex trading in a more succinct and explicit way.
-After reading this article, you’ll have a solid understanding of the Forex trading and forex market.
+Forex trading for beginners is a post essentially written to teach you the basics of the Forex market and how to trade forex.
+After reading this article, you’ll have a solid understanding of Forex trading and Forex market.

 A brief history of the Forex market